imran5644/js-space-shooter/README.md

   npm run build
 ```

 Now open up VSCode and open the project folder.
 (Make sure you install Liver Server Extension in VSCode.)
-Right-click `index.html` which is inside the `dist` folder and click on `Open With Live Server`.
+Right-click `index.html` which is inside the `Dist folder and click on `Open With Live Server`.

 **Note:** You may not get the leaderboard on your local machine because you don't have access to the Game Id to correctly fetch the API.